 How can I protect myself from CVE-2023-26360?

 The best way to protect yourself from CVE-2023-26360 is to install the latest security updates for Adobe ColdFusion.
-Adobe has released security updates for all affected versions of ColdFusion.
+Best free QR code generator Adobe has released security updates for all affected versions of ColdFusion.
 To successfully remediate the CVE-2023-26360 vulnerability, you must apply the latest updates for ColdFusion.
 Specifically, you must install ColdFusion 2021 Update 6 or later or ColdFusion 2018 Update 16 or later.

 If you cannot install the latest updates, you can disable the NeoTranslator compiler.
 Disabling the NeoTranslator compiler will prevent ColdFusion from translating pages into Java classes.
 This will protect you from the exploitation of CVE-2023-26360, but it will also prevent you from using some features of ColdFusion.